ghaskins/riak_wiki/pages/Vector-clocks.md

 Riak attempts to move data toward a consistent state across nodes, but it doesn’t do so by comparing each and every object on each node.
-Instead, nodes gossip a [[Merkle tree|Riak Glossary#Merkle trees]], which allows them to quickly decide which values need comparing.
+Instead, nodes gossip a
+[[Merkle tree|Riak Glossary#Merkle-Tree]], which allows them to quickly decide which values need comparing.

 ## Vector Clock Pruning